jjccooooll12/image-rater/README.md

 users whom rated the image).

-# Main challenges this web-app:
+# Main challenges of the web-app:

 - Make the app full-responsive and mobile-first using Bootstrap 4.
 - Upload and retrieve images in AWS S3, re-size them and display them responsively together with the text.